 Dr Moumita Ghosh

-PhD in Nanoengineering for Integrated Systems and BEng in Instrumentation Technology
+PhD in Nanoengineering for Integrated Systems and BEng in Instrumentation Technology.

-At OAR: Cofounder, Project Leader and Treasury.
+At OAR: Director and Cofounder, Project Leader and Treasury.

 Research Interest: Nanoscale ferroelectricity and piezoelectricity, Charge transports and Atomic defects in nanocrystals, Nanomechanics, Nanocrystal growth, Energy Harvesting, Control Systems and Analog and digital electronic systems design along with firmware programming.